shellytalis/policy-model-tutorial/index.md

 ### Quick start: Use a Html tag

-1. In the "body" tag on your html page, add a html tag that called "policy-models-default" like this:
+1. In the _body_ tag on your html page, add a html tag that called _policy-models-default_ like this:

 ```yaml
 <policy-models-default name="PolicyModels">